 How Has Covid-19 Affected Photos Shoots?

-Overall the masks and restrictions have slowed me down a little, but not by much.
+The restrictions have slowed me down a little, but not by much.
 Some of the biggest changes have been from locations that have increased insurance requirements, or having to squeeze a covid test into my schedule.
 Overall we are still productive by: 1) prioritizing the shot list, 2) having an efficient schedule, 3) making selections on-line after the shoot, and/or 4) working with a digital tech.

 I really look forward to kicking my mask to the curb.
 Until then, I’ll continue to enjoy the process of working with everyone.
 The chest bumps and bro shakes are on hold, but we will still crack jokes, play good music, and have fun making images.

 High fives from 6 ft.